menu

 Occupations and Workforce

-Grand Cane is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Grand Cane, you'll notice that it is more blue-collar than most other communities in America.
+42.86% of Grand Cane’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grand Cane is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Grand Cane who work in office and administrative support (15.71%), food service (14.29%), and farm management occupations (12.86%).

 There are quite a few people in the armed forces living in Grand Cane, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.